wtaysom/JavaScript-Canvas-Game-Course/notes.md

 # Sunday May 6

-!! add some UI
 !! multiple baddies, weapons, powerups

 ## Tools

 * Improve replay to reinit state on each run.
+Add a little playback UI.

 # Fun For Later